CONTENTS

 - Avoid cardioversion if possible for supraventricular tachycardias, given concern for inducing ventricular tachycardia.

-- For ventricular tachycardia, lidocaine may be the first-line agent.
+- Lidocaine may be the first-line agent.

-- Amiodarone or procainamide may be less useful, due to a risk of exacerbating poor AV conduction.
+- Amiodarone or procainamide may be less useful due to a risk of exacerbating poor AV conduction.

 - If hypomagnesemia is present, this should be corrected.